calinmiclaus/serenix/README.md

 ### What is here so far
 * a builder script which spits out an iso, the customization is relatively easy to do
 * livecd mode working
+* system can be installed on a hard drive
+* xfce session with some customizations
+* basic package selection (multimedia, browsing, anonymity)
 * bugs

 ### What is missing